Become a Carpentries Instructor

 A Carpentries Instructor is a person who has completed our two-day Instructor training course workshop, and has performed the required follow-up tasks to complete the checkout process to become a certified (or ‘badged’) Instructor.
 Our Instructor training has the following overall goals:

-- Prepare participants to use these skills in teaching Carpentry workshops.
+Prepare participants to use these skills in teaching Carpentries workshops.

 Our Instructor community includes researchers, librarians, data scientists, and many others from a wide range of backgrounds, disciplines, career stages, and countries.
 Many of our Instructors are people who have attended a Carpentries workshop, and who have been inspired to go on and train as Instructors to share the skills they learned and now use in their work.